Gathering a Mindful Presence for the People’s Climate Mobilization

 To underscore that our practice must be sustained, not just for a single march, and to integrate Earth Day, we’re launching a month of deepening outer practice with a live, online event.

-Hozan Alan Senauke will join us on Sunday, April 2nd from 12:30 to 2:00 pm US Eastern time for a live discussion exploring what it means to walk the Bodhisattva Path in these times and the practices we can undertake.
+Hozan Alan Senauke joined us on Sunday, April 2nd from 12:30 to 2:00 pm US Eastern time for a live discussion exploring what it means to walk the Bodhisattva Path in these times and the practices we can undertake.

 A world-renowned voice in socially engaged Buddhism, Hozan Alan Senauke is a Soto Zen priest, folk musician, author, poet, leader of Clear View Project and former executive director of the Buddhist Peace Fellowship.
 The event will be open to all.
 Learn more and return to this page at the time of the event.